FaberSanZ/Xultaik/README.md

 * ### [02 - First Drawing!](https://github.com/IZNITE/DirectX-11-tutorials-SharpDX/tree/master/Src/%5B02%5D%20First%20Drawing!)

-In this example, we will learn about the representation channel and draw a triangle.<br>
+In this example, we will learn about the rendering pipeline and draw a triangle.<br>
 </br>
 <b>Esc mouse button:</b> Close Windows